Death Sentence poster

 The inciting incident occurs at 12 minutes when Nick stops at gas station on the way home.
 Gang initiation occurs - Joe Darley slashes Brendan's throat in front of Nick.
 Brendan dies in Nick's arms..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This demonstrates the protagonist's commitment to At courthouse, Nick makes active choice to NOT identify Joe Darley in lineup, letting him go free.
+This reveals the protagonist's commitment to At courthouse, Nick makes active choice to NOT identify Joe Darley in lineup, letting him go free.
 Decides to take justice into his own hands., moving from reaction to action.

 At 52 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Significantly, this crucial beat Home invasion - gang kills younger son Lucas and critically wounds Helen.
 False defeat: Nick's attempt at limited revenge has destroyed everything he was trying to protect., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 78 minutes (74% through) represents the emotional nadir.
 Here, Nick wounded in parking garage shootout with gang.
 Barely escapes with his life.
 Returns home alone, family destroyed, wife in hospital, both sons dead.
-Rock bottom., shows the protagonist at their lowest point.
+Rock bottom., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 83 minutes initiates the final act resolution at 79% of the runtime.
 Nick makes final choice: accept he cannot go back, must finish what he started.
 Discovers gang's location.
 Embraces complete transformation into instrument of vengeance., demonstrating the transformation achieved throughout the journey.